wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 - another `__init__.py`, serving the exact same purpose as discussed previously;
 - `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you;
-- `apps.py`, that provides a place for any application specific configuration;
+- `apps.py`, that provides a place for any app specific configuration;
-- `models.py`, a place to store your application's data models - where you specify the entities and relationships between data;
+- `models.py`, a place to store your app's data models - where you specify the entities and relationships between data;
-- `tests.py`, where you can store a series of functions to test your application's code;
+- `tests.py`, where you can store a series of functions to test your app's code;
 - `views.py`, where you can store a series of functions that handle requests and return responses; and
 - `migrations` directory, which stores database specific information related to your models.

-`views.py` and `models.py` are the two files you will use for any given application, and form part of the main architectural design pattern employed by Django, i.e. the *Model-View-Template* pattern.
+`views.py` and `models.py` are the two files you will use for any given app, and form part of the main architectural design pattern employed by Django, i.e. the *Model-View-Template* pattern.
 You can check out [the official Django documentation](https://docs.djangoproject.com/en/1.9/intro/overview/) to see how models, views and templates relate to each other in more detail.

-Before you can get started with creating your own models and views, you must first tell your Django project about your new application's existence.
+Before you can get started with creating your own models and views, you must first tell your Django project about your new app's existence.
 To do this, you need to modify the `settings.py` file, contained within your project's configuration directory.
 Open the file and find the `INSTALLED_APPS` tuple.
-Add the `rango` application to the end of the tuple, which should then look like the following example.
+Add the `rango` app to the end of the tuple, which should then look like the following example.

 {lang="python",linenos=off}
 	INSTALLED_APPS = [